apache/geode/CacheWriter-and-CacheListener-Best-Practices.md

 #### Basic rules:

 * There can be only **one** `CacheWriter` per Region.
-* For partitioned regions, only the writer in the event’s primary node will be executed.
+* For partitioned regions, only the writer in the event’s primary node will process the event.
-* For replicated regions, only the first node to successfully execute the writer will be called.
+* For replicated regions, only the first node to successfully execute the writer will process the event.
-* For local regions, only local writer (if defined) will be called.
+* For local regions, only local writer (if defined) will process the event.
 * Unlike cache listeners, you can only install one cache writer in a region for each member.
 * `CacheWriter` can abort operations (fail-fast) and will propagate the `CacheWriterException` back to the caller.
 * Being a synchronous callback, it will block the current execution until it completes.